[ Updated August 11, 2020 ]

 Ok, so those of you with flat-nosed breeds know how hard it can be finding just the right dog bowl.
 They’re either too short, too deep, not elevated, not cute, etc etc.

 Not only does Fira have a non-existant snout, she also is the MESSIEST eater.
 Half of her food ends up on the floor.
 So, I wanted to look for something with a tray or something that catches the fall-out food.
 Her bowl would also be tipped over on its side after she was finished eating.
-She is crazy.
+She is wild.

 My criteria for the bowls this time was mainly for Fira.
 Weston is the quietest, most gentle, delicate eater—he doesn’t spill a drop!
 Fira is the complicated one.
 Weston also has a longer snout than Fira, making it easier for him to reach his food.